aicjofs/zclassic-swing-wallet-ui/README.md

 1. Limitation: Wallet encryption has been temporarily disabled in ZCash due to stability problems.
 A corresponding issue [#1552](https://github.com/zcash/zcash/issues/1552) has been opened by the ZCash developers.
 Correspondingly wallet encryption has been temporarily disabled in the ZCash Desktop GUI Wallet.
-1. **Issue: The ZCash 1.0 release has a known issue when spending freshly mined cash.
-When you spend freshly mined** **cash from a T address to a Z address, you must spend the entire available mined T address balance.
-If you** **attempt to spend only a part of it, the entire balance will be spent and sent to the specified destination** **address anyway!
-For full details see issue: [#1616](https://github.com/zcash/zcash/issues/1616)**
 1. Issue: the GUI wallet does not work correctly if zcashd is started with a custom data directory, like:
 `zcashd -datadir=/home/data/whatever` This will be fixed in later versions.
 1. Issue: GUI data tables (transactions/addresses etc.) allow copying of data via double click but also allow editing.
 The latter needs to be disabled.
 1. Limitation: The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
-This will be addressed when it becomes possible to do so via the ZCash command line tools (`zcash-cli`).
-A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened for the ZCash developers.
+A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened for the ZCash developers - now fixed.
+A fix for the GUI wallet may be expected around 29-30th Oct 2016.
 1. Limitation: The CPU percentage shown to be taken by zcashd is the average for the entire lifetime of the process.
 This is not very useful.
 This will be improved in future versions.